The Kirby Institute is a leading global research institute dedicated to the prevention and treatment of infectious diseases.

 Our work in the laboratory is focused on finding ways to control infections, develop new therapies and ultimately towards the development of preventative vaccines.
 Outside of the laboratory, we provide critical leadership to decision makers in Australia and internationally on the most effective, efficient and sustainable strategies to address deadly epidemics.

-Our world-class team comprises over 260 public health, clinical and laboratory scientists, research assistants and postgraduate students.
+Our world-class team comprises over 300 public health, clinical and laboratory scientists, research assistants, postgraduate students and professional staff.